Tonyhauatust/Numerical-simulation-of-foams/README.md

 Open the the folder with_uniform_pressure in Paraview and execute the cell_..vtp and cell_dual_..vtp files for simulation.

-If you fail to generate files under with_uniform_pressure, just open the with_uniform_pressure_executed and execute the vtp files inside for simulation.
+If you fail to generate files under with_uniform_pressure, just open the with_uniform_pressure_executed and execute the vtp files inside with Paraview for simulation.